 A coalition of ophthalmologists committed to the clinic’s exceptional cause ensure its successful operation.
 Those involved include clinic interim associate director Dr. David Judge, Dr. Tony Catanzaro, Dr. Barry Dabbs, Dr. Mark Hill, and Dr. Bradley Langston, along with Optometrists, Dr. David Clokey, III, Dr. John Mark Cooper and Dr. J. R. Nobles, Jr.

-Ryan commemorated the clinic’s move to the library and its reestablishment in the community with a grand re-opening banquet, where Lions Clubs International members and avid supporters of the Joel W. Helms Lions Eye Clinic expressed their admiration of its mission.
+Ryan commemorated the clinic’s move to the library and its continuance in the community with a grand re-opening reception, where Lions Clubs members and avid supporters of the Joel W. Helms Lions Eye Clinic expressed their admiration of its mission.
+During the celebration, Beautiful Rainbow Café catered refreshments.
 Originally founded by the local Lions Club, the clinic relies on the support of the Lions Clubs of Etowah County, including Gadsden, Hokes Bluff, Hokes Bluff Tawannah and Rainbow City.
 Generous contributors throughout the community join the clinic in its noble endeavors, embarking alongside the clinic to provide complete eye care for individuals county-wide.

 “I get the privilege of hearing their stories and see the delight on their face when we’re able to help them,” said Willoughby of the patients she interviews for the program.

 Since its inception over 100 years ago in 1917, Lions Clubs International’s mission remains simple and stalwart – to serve with unmitigated kindness, improving communities across the world.
 With humanitarian efforts empowering individuals and impacting lives for the better, Lions Clubs foster peace and encourage understanding among men and women of all backgrounds.